pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 #### enableDynamicConfiguration

-It is recommended that you configure `spec.enableDynamicConfiguration: true` to enable the dynamic configuration feature.
+It is recommended that you configure `spec.enableDynamicConfiguration: true` to enable the `--advertise-status-addr` startup parameter for TiKV.

 Versions required: